by Neil Jenman

 Reading time: Apx 5.5 mins

-There’s a new challenge in the real estate market: Homes are taking longer to sell.
+There’s a challenge often faced in real estate: Your home is taking longer to sell than expected.

-In Australia, it’s accepted that the average time to sell a home is about three weeks.
+In Australia, it’s accepted that the average time to sell a home is about one month.
 Even less in the boom.

 But now many homes are staying on the market for many months.